Bill Winters: "Lower-value human capital" controversy

+Reaction

+The remarks drew immediate and widespread condemnation across Asia — the region that generates the majority of Standard Chartered's profits — as well as on social media internationally.
+Halimah Yacob, President of Singapore from 2017 to 2023 and a former deputy secretary general of the National Trades Union Congress, published a response on Facebook on the same day, writing that it was "disturbing" to read workers described in such terms.
+"Workers are human beings with families, not just a form of capital," she wrote.
+"They too have contributed to the bank and now because of AI have become redundant.
+It's demeaning to describe them as 'lower-value human capital'."

+Regulators in both markets moved swiftly.
+The Monetary Authority of Singapore raised the matter in discussions with the bank, and the Hong Kong Monetary Authority formally requested that Standard Chartered explain Winters' comments.
+Some regulators additionally pressed the bank on the specific impact of the planned reductions in their respective markets.
+On social media, commentary compared the remarks to Marie Antoinette's apocryphal phrase "Let them eat cake".

 Other activities

 Winters was one of the commissioners of the UK Independent Commission on Banking after the 2008 financial crisis.

 Winters participated in a charity video entitled "Life's a Pitch" alongside other senior financial managers, which was shown at the Young Vic theatre in London in 2013 and raised £250,000.

 In 2020 Winters co-founded, with Mark Carney, the Task Force on Scaling Voluntary Carbon Markets, an initiative to increase trading of voluntary carbon offsets.

 Recognition

 Winters received a CBE in the 2013 Birthday Honours for services to the Economy and UK Financial Services Industry.

 Personal life

 Winters wife, Anda, is CEO and creative director of the Coronet Theatre, London.
-They have children.
+They have two children.